CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Examples: Quantized convolution semigroups

 Let $H$ be a finite-dimensional Hilbert space.
-A representation $\rho\colon w_z\mapsto W_z$ of $CCR(H,\om)$ is continuous if the function $z\mapsto W_z$ is strongly (or, equivalently, weakly) continuous.
-The Stone-von Neumann theorem asserts that every continuous representation is an amplification of the (unique, up to unitary equivalence) irreducible representation. \footnote{ This is proved by reduction to the (complex) one-dimensional case $CCR(\C,\om)$.
+A representation $\rho\colon w_h\mapsto W_h$ of $CCR(H,\om)$ is \phantomsectioncontinuous if the function $h\mapsto W_h$ is strongly (or, equivalently, weakly) continuous.
+The Stone-von Neumann theorem asserts that every unital continuous representation is an amplification of the (unique, up to unitary equivalence) irreducible one. \footnote{ This is proved by reduction to the (complex) one-dimensional case $CCR(\C,\om)$.
 There is a bit of confusion, in what exactly the (Mackey-)Stone-von Neumann theorem means in that case.
 The version in \cite[Theorem 1.2]{Pet90} states just uniqueness of the irreducible continuous representation.
 (To show what we stated, one has to add to this that any cyclic representation is irreducible.)
 Other versions put emphasis on the canonical commutation relations satisfied by the generators of the one-parameter unitary groups $W_x$ and $W_{iy}$.
 Also here, in the identification of $W_x$ with $e^{iqx}$ and of $W_{iy}$ with $e^{ipy}$, where the generator $q$ and $p$ should satisfy the \it{Heisenberg commutation relation} $\SB{q,p}=i$, unfortunate sign conventions (from physics!) have to be sorted out.
 For suitable sign conventions, the group $e^{iqx}$ acts on $L^2(\R)\ni f\colon \lambda\mapsto f(\lambda)$ as multiplication by $e^{i\lambda x}$ (usual convention) and $e^{ipy}$ acts as right shift by $y$ (usual would be the left shift by $y$, so our generator $p$ is minus the usual one).
-The recent (self-contained) proof in Bhat and Skeide \cite[Observation 2.7]{BhSk15}, reduces the statement to the structure result about pure isometry semigroups (namely, being multiples of the right shift). } We do not need to know the concrete form of the (unital) representation $\rho\colon w_z\mapsto W_z\in\sB(L)$ for some Hilbert space $L$ (the letter $L$ to remind that it is $L^2(\R,K)$ for some $K$), but only that it is continuous.
-We shall identify $CCR(\C,\om)$ with $\cB:=\rho(CCR(\C,\om))\subset\sB(L)$.
-Note that $\ol{\cB}^s=\sB(L)$, if (and only if) we choose the unique irreducible continuous representation.
+The recent (self-contained) proof in Bhat and Skeide \cite[Observation 2.7]{BhSk15}, reduces the statement to the structure result about pure isometry semigroups (namely, being multiples of the right shift). }